SwiftKickMobile/SwiftMessages/ViewControllers.md

 `SwiftMessagesSegue` generally requires configuration to achieve specific layouts and optional behaviors.
 There are a few good ways to do this:

   1. __(Recommended)__ Subclass `SwiftMessagesSegue` and apply configurations in `init(identifier:source:destination:)`.
-Subclasses will automatically appear in the Segue Type dialog using an auto-generated name.
+Subclasses will automatically appear in the segue type dialog using an auto-generated name.
 For example, the name for "VeryNiceSegue" would be "very nice".
   1. Apply configurations in `prepare(for:sender:)` of the presenting view controller after down-casting the segue to `SwiftMessagesSegue`.
   1. Install the SwiftMessagesSegueExtras framework as outlined in the Installation section and select from the pre-configured subclasses.